gimli-rs/object/README.md

 The `object` crate provides a unified interface to working with object files across platforms.
-It supports reading object files and executable files, and writing object files.
+It supports reading object files and executable files, and writing COFF/ELF/Mach-O object files and ELF/PE executable files.

 For reading files, it provides multiple levels of support:

 * raw struct definitions suitable for zero copy access
-* low level APIs for accessing the raw structs
+* low level APIs for accessing the raw structs ([example](crates/examples/src/readobj/))
-* a higher level unified API for accessing common features of object files, such as sections and symbols
+* a higher level unified API for accessing common features of object files, such as sections and symbols ([example](crates/examples/src/objdump.rs))

 Supported file formats: ELF, Mach-O, Windows PE/COFF, Wasm, and Unix archive.